 - Seminar

 - Research Seminar (for Digital Societies Major in the CSS master): Winter term, offered at the University of Graz (not TU Graz, but in collaboration) - This course is specific to the named major and does not fall into the below systematic.
-It is best described as a "trial master thesis".
+It is maybe well described as a "collaborative trial master thesis".

 Open Research Topics for Students

-If you are interested in doing introduction to scientific working, a bachelor thesis, master project, seminar, or master thesis with me, please contact me via email.
+If you are interested in doing introduction to scientific working, a bachelor thesis, master project, seminar, or master thesis with me

 Ongoing Theses: